 Franz Josef Glacier Valley Walk

-- Where is the Franz Josef Glacier?
+Where does the Franz Josef Valley Hike start from?

 The walk starts from the Franz Josef carpark located only 5 minutes by car from the town of Franz Josef.
 From the town, drive south on Highway 6 until you cross the long one-way bridge, then turn left.

 Yes.
 In fact, during my stay, I saw many people walking from the town to the start of the hike.
 This, however, will add an extra couple of hours to the total hike time.

 Another great way to get to the start of the hike if you don’t have transport is to hitchhike.
 Hitchhiking is considered very safe in New Zealand and it’s most likely you will be picked up by another group of tourists!